everydaysecurity/everydaysecurity/Ransomware_And_Backup.md

 *   Hard drives
     *   Need to be in a climate controlled environment that ensures that extreme levels of temperature or humidity are mitigated before they might become an issue
     *   Need to be powered on every few years in order to avoid the risk of the oil around the ball bearings on the drive drying out
-    *   Incase your primary drive crashes or is destroyed in natural disasters a second drive that has an identical copy of the data should be stored in another location
     *   Handle with care when in transportation
 *   CDs and DVDs
-    *   Always use a carrying case or sleeve to transport the disk when not in use
     *   Avoid scratching the disk in any way as this could lead to data loss
     *   Pickup the disk by the corners when placing into a disk reader
     *   Avoid dust sitting on the disk for long periods of time
     *   Do not put excess weight on top of the disks when storing
-    *   Store in a cool and dry place and in a upright position
     *   Avoid prolonged exposure to light as this could accidentally impact the data on the disk
 *   SSDs and other flash memory
     *   Usually more durable and can withstand accidental drops and most strong temperatures